 Using psychodynamic small group work in nurse education: Closing the theory-practice gap?

 Allan, HT (2011) Using psychodynamic small group work in nurse education: Closing the theory-practice gap?
-Nurse Education Today, 31 (5).
-521-524.
-ISSN 0260-6917
+Nurse Education Today, 31 (5). pp. 521-524.

 PDF (Word to PDF conversion (via antiword) conversion from application/msword to application/pdf)